briansak/Impact-DNE-SASE/README.md

 * Writing a python script that programmatically adds a new user 'granite' to the Duo Users.
 * Disables the 'granite' user using the API.
+* Re-enables the 'granite' user using the API.

 ## Setting up your Umbrella Environment and Intro to Umbrella Management API